pcaversaccio/mnemonic-to-private-key/README.md

 With non-hardened keys, you can prove a child public key is linked to a parent public key using just the public keys.
 You can also derive public child keys from a public parent key, which enables watch-only wallets.
 With hardened child keys, you cannot prove that a child public key is linked to a parent public key.

 ### `purpose`
-Purpose is a constant set to 44' (or 0x8000002C) following the BIP43 recommendation.
+Purpose is a constant set to `44'` (or `0x8000002C`) following the [BIP43](https://github.com/bitcoin/bips/blob/master/bip-0043.mediawiki) recommendation.
 It indicates that the subtree of this node is used according to this specification.

 Hardened derivation is used at this level.

 ### `coin_type`
-One master node (seed) can be used for unlimited number of independent cryptocoins such as Bitcoin, Litecoin or Namecoin.
-However, sharing the same space for various cryptocoins has some disadvantages.
+One master node (seed) can be used for unlimited number of independent cryptocurrencies such as Bitcoin, Litecoin, or Ethereum.
+However, sharing the same space for various cryptocurrencies has some disadvantages.

-This level creates a separate subtree for every cryptocoin, avoiding reusing addresses across cryptocoins and improving privacy issues.
+This level creates a separate subtree for every cryptocurrency, avoiding reusing addresses across cryptocurrency and improving privacy issues.

-Coin type is a constant, set for each cryptocoin.
-Cryptocoin developers may ask for registering unused number for their project.
+`coin_type` is a constant, set for each cryptocurrency.
+Cryptocurrency developers may ask for registering unused number for their project.

-The list of already allocated coin types is in the chapter "Registered coin types" below.

 Hardened derivation is used at this level.